π¦π« Farsi-speaking applicant? Your document review is completely FREE at TopABC. Contact us on WhatsApp β

 - β Documents may only be available in Dari or Pashto and require certified English translation.

-- β Some institutions in Afghanistan may no longer be operating, making document verification difficult.
+- β Some institutions in the region may no longer be operating, making document verification difficult.

-- β The grading system in Afghanistan (1β100 scale) needs to be converted to the GPA system used internationally.
+- β The grading system in the region (1β100 scale) needs to be converted to the GPA system used internationally.

-- β Some Afghan universities are not listed in international databases, requiring additional verification steps.
+- β Some institutions in the region are not listed in international databases, requiring additional verification steps.

-- β Documents may have been lost or damaged due to the current situation in Afghanistan.
+- β Documents may have been lost or damaged due to the current situation in the region.

-This is exactly why TopABC offers free document assessment for Afghan passport holders.
-Our team is experienced in dealing with all these challenges and has helped hundreds of Afghan students successfully get their documents assessed and accepted by international universities.
+This is exactly why TopABC offers free document assessment for Farsi-speaking applicants.
+Our team is experienced in dealing with all these challenges and has helped hundreds of Farsi-speaking students successfully get their documents assessed and accepted by international universities.

 How TopABC's Document Assessment Works